-Before you can create a new AWS S3 Access collection job, you must have previously enabled S3 Access Logging in your AWS environment.
+Before you can create a new Amazon Simple Storage Service (Amazon S3) Access collection job, you must have previously enabled S3 Access Logging in your AWS environment.
 For more information about these logs, see S3 Access Logs.

 Note: In AWS, you must enable S3 Access Logging in every S3 bucket that you want to monitor.

-To create a new S3 Access Collection Job
+To create a new Amazon S3 Access Collection Job

 In the left navigation list, click Log Collection.